Sustainability and digitization – a complex ‘planetary nervous system’

 Outlining the themes in the journal’s special issue, Seele and Lock identify the governance of sustainability remains a key interest for policy makers.
 While researchers have suggested a global digitally-enabled participatory platform, the SDGs include ‘base-of-pyramid’ development problems.
 But Seele and Lock question, how can digitalization address these goals?
 While the use of data and algorithms raise fears of surveillance, digitalization for sustainability will have to address questions of privacy and security.
 The relationship between technology and sustainability is just beginning, write the authors.

-Peter Seele is Associate Professor in the Faculty of Communication Sciences, Università della Svizzera italiana, Lugano, Switzerland.
+About the researchers: Peter Seele is Associate Professor in the Faculty of Communication Sciences, Università della Svizzera italiana, Lugano, Switzerland.
 Irina Lock is Assistant Professor of Corporate Communication in the Amsterdam School of Communication Research (ASCoR), University of Amsterdam.